mattvenn/aerial-photography/docs/lesson-plan.md

 And we always have a `start` and `stop` code with associated sound effects!

-Ask the students to write down a program in their handouts that will navigate a robot successfully through the obstacle course.
+Ask the students in groups of 4 to write down a program in their handouts that will navigate a robot successfully through the obstacle course.

-Now ask for a volunteer robot and a volunteer programmer to see how well they complete the course.
+For each team, ask for a volunteer robot and a volunteer programmer to see how well they complete the course.
 Force the robot to follow the programmer's instructions exactly.
 Computers have to follow the exact instructions given.

 The programs will include lots of repetition because we have the diagonal and only left 90 and right 90 turns.